-Eric died in the library from self-inflicted head wound: he placed the barrel of his sawed-off shotgun in his mouth and pulled the trigger (see the full 4-22-99 autopsy report
+Eric died in the library from a self-inflicted shot to the head: He placed the barrel of his sawed-off shotgun in his mouth and pulled the trigger (see the full 4-22-99 autopsy report

-).
-Conspiracy theories have abounded regarding his and Dylan's deaths.
-Fueled largely by the positioning of the bodies in the forensic photos unlawfully released by the National Enquirer.
-However, the photos were taken only after the bomb squad had thoroughly searched both of the dead shooters for live bombs and boobytraps: Neither body appears in the position he was initially found in as the forensics team wasn't allowed in until after the bomb squad was finished.
+.
+However, the photos were taken after the bomb squad had thoroughly searched both of the dead shooters for bombs and boobytraps.
+Neither body appears in the position it was initially found in as the forensics team wasn't allowed in until after the bomb squad was finished.

 Open letter from the parents of Wayne and Kathy Harris: